ovh/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-gb.md

 ### Email accounts <a name="emails"></a>

 You can manage your Zimbra service email addresses from the `Email accounts`{.action} tab.
-The table displays the list of email accounts on your service, as well as 3 pieces of information for each :
+The table displays the list of email accounts on your service, as well as 3 pieces of information for each:

-- **Organization** : If your email account domain name is linked to an organization, you will automatically find its label in this column.
+- **Organization**: If your email account domain name is linked to an organization, you will automatically find its label in this column.
-- **Offer** : Since your Zimbra service can host several Zimbra solutions, you will find the solution associated with your email account in this column.
+- **Offer**: Since your Zimbra service can host several Zimbra solutions, you will find the solution associated with your email account in this column.
-- **Size** : This column shows the total capacity of your email account and the space it currently occupies.
+- **Size**: This column shows the total capacity of your email account and the space it currently occupies.

 At the top of this page, you will also find a link to [Webmail](/links/web/email), so that you can log in directly to the content of your email account via your web browser.